ChanLiang/PEARL/README.md

 ### 4. Inference on All Permutations

-You can run inference on all permutations directly within the training environment:
+You can also run inference directly during the training experiments.

 ```bash
 bash script/eval.sh